zfett/zfett/README.md

 Hello, my name is Zachary and I am a web developer, graphic designer, software developer from Kentucky.
 I've been designing for close to 7 years now and am branching out into freelance/contract designing!

 ## ⚙️ Projects & Tinkerings
+- **[CryptoCam](https://github.com/zfett/CryptoCam)**: A Python module that takes camera input and generates a checksum from its data, used for PRNG.
 - **[MiniCheckers](https://zachfetters.design/projects/minicheckers/)**: A little proof-of-concept for a fully front-end American checkers implentation.
 - **[PCC (Pixel Color Cipher)](https://github.com/zfett/PCC)**: A way to encode ASCII, Unicode, or regular hex data in a small array of pixels.